This is the time of year when duckweed and green algae blanketweed may begin to reappear.

 - Newly hatched tadpoles will eat small amounts of blanketweed

-- Any remaining should be overcome by waterlilies and other surface cover plants if you have sufficient of them.
+- The rest should be overcome by waterlilies and other surface cover plants

-- Try not to twist the blanketweed around a stick to remove it from the pond as that traps wildlife inside the twist
+- Do not twist the blanketweed around a stick to remove it from the pond as that traps wildlife inside the twist

 - Even leaving it in a pile on the pond side will not allow the creatures to get out.

-- Unravel it and shake it straight away to dislodge the trapped creatures.
+- Unravel it and shake it over the water straight away to dislodge the trapped creatures.

-Watch out for any other invasive pond plants -
+Watch out for other invasive pond plants -

-- Since 2018 there are 8 aquatic plants banned from sale in the UK
+- Since 2014 there have been 8 aquatic plants banned from sale in the UK

 - Deal with all these carefully if you already have them in your pond.